 Scheduling of vacation time is to occur prior to January 31st of each year.
-Employees schedule vacation time by filling out an "Employee Vacation Request" form and submitting it first to their direct supervisor and then to the Human Resources Generalist for approval.
+Employees schedule vacation time by filling out an "Employee Vacation Request" form and submitting it first to their direct supervisor and then to the Human Resources Manager for approval.
 Vacation will be approved based on seniority to assure necessary coverage.
-Changes to scheduled vacation time require prior approval by the employee's direct supervisor and then to the Human Resources Generalist (and Assistant Director for administrative employees).
+Changes to scheduled vacation time require prior approval by the employee's direct supervisor and then to the Human Resources Manager (and Assistant Director for administrative employees).

 Employees are not eligible to use vacation time until they have completed probation.
 Vacation time cannot exceed 10 consecutive work days.
 If a holiday falls during a scheduled vacation, it will be included in the number of days off.
+Sick time cannot be used the day before/after vacation.